metanorma/swf-std-2-HSML-Implementation-specification/README.md

        ![section called "Development"](https://github.com/Spatial-Web-Foundation/HSML-Implementation-Specification/blob/main/documentation/images/development-part-of-PR-page.png)

 7. <u>Add reviewers</u>
-   - In the upper right of the PR view, add the editors, Christine (@cperey) and Prasaanth (@PrasaanthSridharan).
+   - In the upper right of the PR view, add the editors, Christine (@cperey) and Reese (@ReesePlews).
 In addition, add the lead of the clause associated with the clause or subclause you are changing (assuming that you are not the clause lead).
 If you create the PR, you can't also be a reviewer.

 ### 2.2 Cloning Repository (Preferred)